grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

   - Decision: What to conclude or choose based on evidence.
   - Principle (optional): The transferable idea, such as "start with symptom → scope → isolate source."

-- Verify outcomes: Describe what "good" looks like and how to tell you’re done.
+- Verify outcomes: Describe what "good" looks like and how to tell you're done.
 For example, "p95 latency returns under target and the alert clears."

 - Next steps: Link to related tutorials for learning and to tasks for implementation.

 ## Audience and scope

-Scenarios are for users who have completed onboarding and want to apply what they’ve learned to real environments.
+Scenarios are for users who have completed onboarding and want to apply what they've learned to real environments.
 Assume readers have a functioning setup with access, permissions, and live data.
-Unlike tutorials, which use canned datasets, scenarios use the reader’s own data and context.
+Unlike tutorials, which use canned datasets, scenarios use the reader's own data and context.

 Scenario topics can vary in scope.
 Write micro scenarios that focus on a single decision, such as "Alert fired: Is it noisy or real?", or end-to-end scenarios that cover broader workflows, such as "Respond to a latency regression after a deploy."
 Choose the smallest scope that produces a clear, transferable outcome.